The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 Making payments is actually super easy, and you have a few options:

-Online: You can pay directly on the IRS website through their “Direct Pay” tool or use the Electronic Federal Tax Payment System.
+Online: You can pay directly on the IRS website through their “Direct Pay” tool or use the Electronic Federal Tax Payment System (EFTPS).

 By mail: If you prefer the traditional route, you can send a check along with your 1040-ES voucher provided in your prior year tax return.